open-policy-agent/opa/docs/content/extensions.md

 ---

 OPA can be extended with custom built-in functions and plugins that implement functionality like support for new protocols.

-> Support for Go plugins was deprecated in OPA v0.14.0.
-If you want to customize
-> the OPA runtime we recommend you build OPA from source.

 This page explains how to customize and extend OPA in different ways.

 ## Custom Built-in Functions in Go